maheshyadav216/Project-Numera-Quest-Kingdom-of-Math-Runes/README.md

 ## BOM / Components

-The following Bill of Materials lists the hardware components used to build and demonstrate Numera Quest: Kingdom of Math Runes
+The following Bill of Materials lists the hardware components used to build and demonstrate Numera Quest

 **Hardware** 🛠️
 - Arduino UNO Q — 1 — Main computing and embedded platform